 |

-The parish of St. Mark was established in 1861 to serve Roman Catholics in the Sheepshead Bay area of Brooklyn.
+The parish of St. Mark the Evangelist was established in 1861 to serve Roman Catholics in the Sheepshead Bay area of Brooklyn.
 A wooden church with steeple was built on Sheepshead Bay Road and East 14th Street, was dedicated by Bishop McDonnell on August 20, 1893.
 In the early 1900s, the nearby Sheepshead Bay and Gravesend racing tracks attracted prominent and wealthy people to take area bungalows during the racing season; many of these racing enthusiasts attended St. Mark's and contributed generously to the church collections.

 In the late 1920s, plans were made for a larger church.
 A plot was purchased on Ocean Avenue, with Avenue Z and Jerome Avenue on either side, and construction began.
-Before the new church was finished, the organ wooden church was destroyed by fire on February 24, 1929.
+Before the new church was finished, the original wooden church was destroyed by fire on February 24, 1929.
 Masses were held temporarily in a nearby theatre until the present church was completed in March 1929.
 The new church is noted for its tall campanile and beautiful interior. |

 |